Igalia/wpewebkit.org/about/supported-hardware.md

 # Supported Hardware

 WPE is currently running on a wide range of hardware.
-This page lists configurations which are known to work, sorted by manufacturer:
+This page lists configurations which are known to work, sorted by manufacturer.

 </header>